 2. Enjoy time with friends and at Weavers House Spa

-3. Discover the past at The Museum of East Anglian Life
+3. Discover the story of what we eat at The Food Museum

-The Museum of East Anglian Life is a hidden gem in the market town of Stowmarket.
+The Food Museum is a hidden gem in the market town of Stowmarket.
 This 75 acre museum depicts the rural life of days gone by in East Anglia.
 When walking along the trails through the museum, you will see a varied collection of buildings including a windpump, chapel and blacksmiths’ forge.